renpy/renpy/sphinx/source/screens.rst

 interaction.
 (When the screen is invoked through ``call screen``, the result will be placed in the ``_return`` variable.)

+Due to limitations in supporting libraries, on Android and the web platform the input displayable is limited to alphabetic characters.

 The input statement takes no parameters, and the following properties:

 `value`